DrewBruck/Project-1/Readme.md

 as <<. >>, +, and =.
 By changing the behaviors of these operators, the user should be able to use these operations on created objects in the program as though they were simple integers or strings.

+The burden within the assignment was most evident by the overloading of the >> operator so that the object class could have user-input as a means of constructing 2d Point Objects.
+My inital attempt to solve this involved way too many steps and took in the entire input as a string.
+Then using the "stoi" operator from the STL, manipulating that to work with the constructors.
+This proved to be quite a mess and a headache.
+My second attempt is what is present and that involves taking the first number to create an appropriately sized object and then creating a loop of that size to correctly input all the points into the class.